backstage/backstage/REVIEWING.md

 Be sure to familiarize yourself with our [secure coding practices](./SECURITY.md#coding-practices).

+## Release & Versioning Policy

+When reviewing pull requests it's important to consider our [versioning policy and release cycle](https://backstage.io/docs/overview/versioning-policy).
+Generally the most important bit is our [package versioning policy](https://backstage.io/docs/overview/versioning-policy#package-versioning-policy), which describes when and how we can ship breaking changes.
+We'll dive into how to identify breaking changes in a later section section.

+One other thing to keep in mind, especially when merging pull requests, is where in the release cycle we're currently at.
+In particular you want to avoid merging any large or risky changes towards the end of each release cycle.
+If there is a change that is ready to be merged, but you want to hold off until the next main line release, then you can label it with the `merge-after-release` label.

 ## Changesets

 We use changesets to track the changes in all published packages.
 Changesets both define what should go into the changelog of each package, but also what kind of version bump should be done for the next release.